mrgnlabs/eva01/README.md

 2. Account Liquidator
     1. Observe marginfi accounts and select unhealty ones
     2. Send liquidation txs for unhealthy accounts
-    3. Stop and wait of liquidator health falls under safety threshold
+    3. Stop and wait if liquidator health falls under safety threshold
 3. Seller
     1. Swap collateral into liabs with flashloans and jupiter api
     2. Sell of remanining collateral